amyscotteng/LEwebdev/README.md

 ## General info
 There are a lot of really awesome lorem generators out there (mmm bacon) but I wanted to make one just for us web developers.
 Includes some of our favorite terms like class, id, href, and more!
+(Yes I named the logo COMPUTOR on purpose and it's not a typo.
+It's my way of paying tribute to the Yip Yips from Sesame Street.
+The way they say computer is hilarious!
+YIPYIPYIPYIPYIP)

 ## Screenshot
 [None yet!](./img/screenshot.png)